 “The goal is to bring the carbon-nitrogen ratio of the straw down to 20:1,” he says.
 For example, the ratio in wheat straw is 80:1.
 Applications of nitrogen shift the balance; the bale breaks down into nitrogen ions a seedling can absorb.

 “The existence of worms, insects, fungi, mold and bacteria in the bales is a miraculous thing to see,” he says.
 “However, the most important part of the process is the bacteria, which can only be seen with a microscope.”

 While I looked into bales out of curiosity, Karsten says they have the potential to change lives in impoverished nations.
 “With five bales of waste rice straw, a sheet of paper and a starter pack of seeds, within 60 days they are already harvesting crops and feeding themselves,” he says.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.